BohdiCave/lost-horse-press/README.md

 A full-stack MERN app using MySQL database with Sequelize, Node and Express on the backend, and React and Redux on the frontend.

+## USER stories

+AS A USER,
+I WANT to visit this website,
+ENJOY an aesthetically pleasant experience, and FIND the information I’m interested in, potentially PLACING AN ORDER.

+AS A PUBLISHER,
+I NEED to have an accessible website, to POST updates (events, new releases) and MANAGE my CATALOG and ORDERS without much trouble.

 ## Technologies Used

 - BACKEND